swaldman/eth-command-line/README.md

    ...but using your own Ethereum address of course!

-#### Quick Example: Calling a constant method of a smart contract to check its state
+#### Quick Example: Import a contract ABI and call a constant method of a smart contract to check its state

 ```
 eth-command-line ~> ethMemorizeAbi